-- Student Body – Compared to freshmen at baccalaureate institutions nationwide, freshmen at PHC are 42.8% more likely to have studied/worked on homework three or more hours a week, 27.7% more likely to have spent three or more hours a week reading for pleasure, and 22.6% more likely to talk with teachers outside of class (source: HERI’s CIRP Freshman Survey© and The American Freshman: National Norms for Fall 2011). ♦ Overall student satisfaction is consistently higher than the Student Satisfaction Inventory (SSI) mean for private, 4-year institutions by a statistically significant difference (source: Noel Levitz’s Student Satisfaction Inventory©, Fall 2011). ♦ Commencing seniors in May 2012 received a mean score of 482.28 on the ETS Proficiency Profile (ETS PP)—a score higher than each of the mean senior scores from all 302 participating institutions (source: ETS’ Proficiency Profile© and Comparative Data Guide [retrived from the ETS PP website on June 12, 2012]for seniors at all institution types from January 2006 through June 2011).
+- Student Body – Compared to freshmen at baccalaureate institutions nationwide, freshmen at PHC are 59% more likely to have studied/worked on homework three or more hours a week, 39% more likely to explore topics independently outside of course assignments, and 28% more likely to have spent three or more hours a week reading for pleasure (source: HERI’s CIRP Freshman Survey© and The American Freshman: National Norms for Fall 2012). ♦ Overall student satisfaction is consistently higher than the Student Satisfaction Inventory (SSI) mean for private, 4-year institutions by a statistically significant difference (source: Noel Levitz’s Student Satisfaction Inventory©, Fall 2011). ♦ Commencing seniors in May 2013 received a mean score of 475.45 on the ETS Proficiency Profile (ETS PP)—a score higher than each of the mean senior scores from all 302 participating institutions (source: ETS’ Proficiency Profile© and Comparative Data Guide [retrived from the ETS PP website on June 18, 2013] for seniors at all institution types from January 2007 through June 2013).

-- Graduates – Since its founding in 2000, the College has graduated over 528 students.
-Alumni have attended top-tier law schools including Harvard, Yale, College of William & Mary, Duke, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown, Johns Hopkins, and The Catholic University of America, inter alia.
-They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, and analysts at intelligence agencies and other federal departments.
-Reported one year after Commencement, approximately 54% of graduating seniors who had applied to graduate/law school were accepted to one of their top three choices; 81% of commencing students pursuing employment were either already employed or had received an offer (of which 78% were in fields related to their major).
+- Graduates – Since its founding in 2000, the College has graduated over 600 students.
+Alumni have attended top-tier law schools including Harvard University, Yale University, the College of William & Mary, Duke University, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown University, Johns Hopkins University, and The Catholic University of America, inter alia.
+They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, law clerks, and analysts at intelligence agencies and other federal departments.
+Reported one year after Commencement, approximately 100% of the 2012 graduates who had applied to graduate/law school were accepted to one of their top three choices; 73% were employed, 15% were engaged in volunteer work, and 12% were enrolled in graduate school.

 - Dr. Gene Edward Veith, Provost, longtime educator, cultural commentator, and author of over 100 published articles and 17 books on subjects ranging from classical Christian education and postmodernity to literature and vocation;